JadeCodes/wordpress_blog/README.md

 I started with this theme because I liked the basic black and white color scheme with the green hover.
 It has a simple design and layout.
 I have made some small tweaks to this using a child theme.

-*Please note: Although this theme is available within WordPress, I initially found it through a Google search and downloaded the file on to my local drive, added it to my wp-content/themes folder and pushed it to my remote serve using FileZilla.*
+*Please note: Although this theme is available within WordPress, I initially found it through a Google search and downloaded the file on to my local drive, added it to my wp-content/themes folder and pushed it to my remote server using FileZilla.*

 ####Plugins####